 Hornsea Onshore Route to the National Grid

-In July 2020, proposed kittiwake measures did not contain sufficient evidence that the proposed approach could be able to compensate for the level of kittiwake deaths.
-Shoney Wind, working with Francis & Lewis International designed an artificial feeding and nesting tower and an internal ‘lab’ for Ornithologists to carry out feeding, monitoring and tagging
+In July 2020, proposed Kittiwake measures did not contain sufficient evidence that the proposed approach could be able to compensate for the level of deaths.
+Shoney Wind, working with Francis & Lewis International designed an artificial feeding and nesting tower and an internal ‘lab’ for Ornithologists to carry out feeding, monitoring and tagging.

-On December 21st 2020, Shoney Wind sought interest from wind-farm turbine developers interested in contributing to kittiwake tower deployments.fnfn 10 days before the go-ahead decision to sanction Hornsea Project 3 by Alok Sharma was made.
+On Dec 21st 2020, Shoney Wind sought interest from wind-farm turbine developers interested in contributing to artificial Kittiwake nesting towers.fnfn 10 days before the go-ahead decision to sanction Hornsea Project 3 by Alok Sharma MP was made.

-Alok Sharma MP buried his decision on New Years Eve to accept the Hornsea Project 3 despite calls from residents, 30 parish and town councils and the RSPB to halt the decision.
-One week later – he took up the position of President at the UN's 26th Climate Change Conference due on 1st-12th November 2021.
+Despite calls from residents, 30 parish and town councils and the RSPB to halt the decision.
+Alok Sharma made the decision to give approval on New Years Eve 2020.
+A week later – he took up the position of President at the UN's 26th Climate Change Conference.

 If my work has brought value, please consider becoming a Member or donating towards the upkeep of this website.
 Thank you for visiting, Rajesh.Leave a Tip